defencedigital/moduk-service-manual/src/content/write-less-content.md

 ---
 layout: "layouts/guidance.njk"
 section: "Content"
-title: "Start with your users"
-description: "You can only create useful content if you understand your users and what they need to do.
-Find out more."
+title: "Write less content"
+description: "Find out why it is important to only publish content that is needed and how to do it."
 datePublished: 2023-02-01
 eleventyNavigation:
   key: "Content"
   url: "/content/"
 ---

-You can only create useful content if you understand your users and what they need to do.

-## Get to know your users

-Before writing content for services in Defence, you need to understand:

-- who your users are
-- what tasks they are trying to do
-- how they will use your content

-For example, medical personnel use an app on different devices to track casualties across a battlefield.
-The content must be correct and easy to understand in a highly stressful environment.
+If you write content that is not needed, you make it harder for people to do a task.
+It also costs time and money.

 ## Only tell users what they need to know

-If you write content that is not needed, you make it harder for users to do a task.
-It also costs time and money.

-You need to:
+To create content that is useful and easy to understand, you need to:

-1. Write the minimum amount of content users need to do the task.
+1. Write the minimum amount of content users need to do a task.
 2. Test the content with actual or potential users.
+3. Make improvements based on user feedback.

 This helps you:

 - keep content specific to the task
-- check if users understand content
+- check if users understand your content
 - get evidence of what content is missing

 ## Work with a user researcher

-When you have written content, it can be hard to present it without bias.
+When you have written some content, it can be hard to show it to users without adding your own opinions.

 Ask a user researcher to test your content with users.
 User researchers are familiar with research processes and ethics in Defence.
 Make sure you observe the research sessions.